-Nagaland has these hill tribes that had no generic term applicable to the same.
-The people of the plain gave the name 'Naga' to these hill tribes.
+Tribes of Nagaland had no generic term applicable to the same.
+People of the plain gave the name 'Naga' to these hill tribes.
 This proved to be a great associating force to the tribes, now known as Naga.

-According to the legend, three sons went in separate paths.
-They become the forefathers of Angami, Lotha and the Sema tribes.
-The legend of Themiakelku zie lake near Khonoma was known to be the place where the first man evolved.
+According to the legend, three sons went in separate paths and became the forefathers of Angami, Lotha and the Sema tribes.
+The legend of Themiakelku zie Lake near Khonoma was known to be the place where the first man evolved.
 The Rengmas and Lothas believe in other legend.

-Based upon the tribe, the clothes worn by men and women are not the same.
-Each might have a unique design for some occasion.
-A shawl, called 'Sutam', can be described of the Lotha tribe and a white cloth along with dark blue horizontal stripes.
-The women wear a wrap-around skirt, 'mechala' and a shawl of colourful designs and weaves.
+Clothes worn by men and women are different in every tribal sect, though they might have the same design for some occasion.
+A shawl, called 'Sutam', can be described of the Lotha tribe which is worn with white cloth along with dark blue horizontal stripes.
+Women wear a wrap-around skirt, 'mechala' and a shawl of colourful designs and weaves.
 Shirts worn by them are different as per the clans they belong.
 Red and yellow striped skirts are worn on special occasions.
 These skirts are called Azu Jangnup Su.
 Naga women also wear Neikhro costumes, which is an embroidered petticoat.

 Tribal dances are generally performed during marriages, harvest and festivals.
 War dances, bamboo dance and dance during festivals of every tribe are the common ones.
-While performing the rituals, the dancerss dress themselves in colourful dresses and jewellery.
+While performing the rituals, the dancers adorn themselves in colourful dresses and jewellery.